Contact Us Today (424) 372-3112

 What is the Strength of the Prosecutor's Criminal Case?

-If the prosecutor's case against you is weak, then it just makes sense you should probably not accept a plea bargain.
+If the prosecutor's case against you is weak, then it just makes sense that you should probably not accept a plea bargain.
 However, a prosecutor won't typically file a weak criminal case.

 If it is determined that the prosecutor holds sufficient evidence that would most likely result in a conviction, then it's time to consider other factors as well.
-For instance:
+For instance, if you are convicted, what would be the most likely penalties?

 Is there Proof Beyond a Reasonable Doubt?